0 of 24 questions completed

 What does the UK offer to its residents or citizens (choose FIVE answers)?CorrectIncorrect

-The UK offers to its residents or citizens: freedom of belief and religion, freedom of speech, freedom from unfair discrimination, a right to a fair trial, a right to join in the election of a government.
+The UK offers to its residents or citizens: freedom of belief and religion, freedom of speech, freedom from unfair discrimination, a right to a fair trial and a right to join in the election of a government.

 - Question 16 of 24